Is nearsightedness more common than farsightedness?

-People who are nearsighted see close objects clearly, but objects that are farther away appear blurry to them.
-This is because when light enters their eyes, it comes to a focal point too quickly — in front of the retina instead of directly on it.
+People who are nearsighted see close objects more clearly than they see distant objects.
+This is because when light enters their eyes, it comes to a focal point in front of the retina instead of directly on it.

-The exact cause of the worldwide increase in nearsightedness (also known as myopia) is unknown, but genetics clearly play a role.
-A recent study identified 161 genetic factors for the condition, most of which are involved in processing light.
-When one or both parents are nearsighted, the probability increases that their children also will be myopic.
+The exact cause of the global increase in nearsightedness is unknown, but genetics clearly play a role.
+Studies have identified almost 200 genetic factors for refractive error and myopia.
+When one or both parents have myopia, there is a higher chance that their children also will be myopic.

-The chances of developing myopia also appears to be influenced by how a person uses his or her eyes.
-For example, if someone spends extended periods of time reading, working at a computer screen, or doing other close-up visual work, they may be more likely to develop nearsightedness.
+The chances of developing myopia also appears to be influenced by how a person uses their eyes.
+For example, children who spend long periods of time doing close-up visual work may be more likely to develop nearsightedness.

 Early diagnosis and management of nearsightedness is critical.
 Myopia usually starts in childhood and can worsen year after year until early adulthood.
 This can lead to high myopia, which may result in other serious eye conditions and even blindness.